typelevel/Laika/docs/using-laika/templates.md

 The supported syntax is equivalent to the one used in the [Typesafe Config] library (and in fact that library is used under the hood for parsing these headers).
-The syntax is a superset of JSON called [HCON].
+The syntax is a superset of JSON called [HOCON].

 There are a few configuration entries that have a special meaning for Laika, like the `autonumbering` entry in the example above.